-If you’re keen to add fermented food to your diet, this simple red cabbage sauerkraut is the perfect place to start.
+If you’re keen to add fermented food to your diet, this simple fermented red cabbage, aka sauerkraut, is the perfect place to start.
 All you need is a head of red cabbage, salt, and some patience.
-Sauerkraut is traditionally served as a side for rich meat dishes but this vibrant red cabbage also adds extra flavor and color to salads, burgers, and sandwiches.
+German sauerkraut is traditionally served as a side for rich meat dishes but this vibrant red cabbage also adds extra flavor and color to salads, burgers, and sandwiches.

 Wide mouth mason jars work well but any kind of lidded glass jar is suitable.
 A fermentation crock is a great option too.